UWCCDL/PSS_model/README.md

 different models of Michael Frank's Probabilitistic Stimulus Selection (PSS) task.

+## Publications

-A complete review of the data and models of this repository can be found in the following publcations:
+A complete review of the data and models of this repository, together with  can be found in the following publcation:

 * Stocco, A. (2018).
 A Biologically Plausible Action Selection System for Cognitive Architectures: Implications of Basal Ganglia
 Anatomy for Learning and Decision‐Making Models. _Cognitive Science_, 42(2), 457-490.

+In addition, the following publications are based on this model:

+* Stocco, A., Murray, N. L., Yamasaki, B. L., Renno, T. J., Nguyen, J., & Prat, C. S. (2017).
+Individual differences in the Simon effect are underpinned by differences in the competitive dynamics in the basal ganglia: An experimental verification and a computational model.
+Cognition, 164, 31-45.

+* Xu, Y., & Stocco, A. (2021).
+Recovering Reliable Idiographic Biological Parameters from Noisy Behavioral Data: the Case of Basal Ganglia Indices in the Probabilistic Selection Task.
+Computational Brain & Behavior, 4(3), 318-334.

 ## Motivation